 When posting or re-using the article please provide a link to the appropriate DIP for the published version of the article on EUER.

-In an open access model, the publication costs of an article are paid from an author’s research budget, or by their supporting institution, in the form of Article Processing Charges.
-These Article Processing Charges replace subscription charges and allow publishers to make the full-text of every published article freely available to all interested readers.
+In an open-access model, the publication costs of an article are paid from an author’s research budget, or by their supporting institution.
+These open access charges replace subscription charges and allow publishers to make the full-text of every published article freely available to all interested readers.

 Once an article is accepted for publication, any Article Processing Charges on the article become due.
 The submitting author assumes responsibility for the Article Processing Charges, and EUER will not issue refunds of any kind.

 We Consider Articles for Publication Which;